 Color illustrations throughout

-Distributed by the Frye Art Museum in conjunction with the exhibition Human Nature, Animal Culture: Selections from the Frye Art Museum Collection.
-Includes an essay by exhibition curator Kathleen Chapman, Associate Professor of Art History, Virginia Commonwealth University.
+Distributed by the Frye Art Museum in conjunction with the exhibition THE THIRD, MEANING: ESTAR(SER) Installs the Frye Collection.
+Includes an introduction and essay by D. Graham Burnett and Joanna Fiduccia.